arosecra/brooke/README.md

 - electron: use a better icon
 - electron: sometimes have to close twice (close confirm close)

-- collections: put yaml collections in a (private) repo
+x collections: put yaml collections in a (private) repo

 - java: get settings from the application path
 - java: if already cached, do not re-cache